Long-wave transmitter in Sweden – The Grimeton radio station as Unesco World Heritage

-Unique in the whole world
+Unique all over the world

-From 1925, the Grimeton radio station was part of a global radio network for the communication and transmission of radio broadcasts.
+From 1925, the Grimeton radio station was part of a global radio network for communication and transmission of radio broadcasts.

 The Grimeton radio station as a museum

-The Grimeton radio village
+The radio village Grimeton

 Activities at the Grimeton radio station